 While playing airsoft games, there’s a good chance that you will bump your head here and there.
-You might also need to attach some cool gadgets to it like camera, flashlight, night vision etc.
+You might also need to attach some cool gadgets to it like a camera, flashlight, night vision, etc.

 Furthermore, you also need to protect your head from bb hits because it’s just a thin layer of skin having blood vessels underneath.